-- (a) Construct a Table M showing the insurance charge for entry ratios from 0 to 3.0 in increments of 0.5. - (b) Calculate the Insurance Charge at a 70% loss ratio. - (c) Calculate the Insurance Savings at a 70% loss ratio. - (d) Calculate the Insurance Charge at a 110% loss ratio. - (e) Calculate the Insurance Savings at a 110% loss ratio.

-8. What are some advantages and disadvantages of using parameterized distributions to develop Tables M?
+- (b) Calculate the Insurance Charge at a 70% loss ratio. - (c) Calculate the Insurance Savings at a 70% loss ratio. - (d) Calculate the Insurance Charge at a 110% loss ratio. - (e) Calculate the Insurance Savings at a 110% loss ratio. - 8.
+What are some advantages and disadvantages of using parameterized distributions to develop Tables M?